julian-molina/Documentation/_includes/network/session-reference.md

 To add a session reference node, select *Add Session Reference* on the network node menu.

-{% include note.html content="Remember to establish a reference with a session after adding the node." %}
+{% include note.html content="Remember to establish a reference with a trading session after adding the node." %}

+You may also add session reference nodes in bulk for all sessions defined in the same network that are not yet defined.
+To do that, select *Add Missing Sessions* on the exchange sessions node menu.
+A session reference node is created for each defined trading session in the node, each with the corresponding reference.

 <!--------------------------------------------- ADDING ends -->